NREL/HPC/docs/Documentation/Systems/Vermillion/modules.md

 ---

 # Vermilion Modules
-This describes how to activate and use the modules available on Swift.
+This describes how to activate and use the modules available on Vermilion.

 ## Source
 Environments are provided with a number of commonly used modules including compilers, common build tools, specific AMD optimized libraries, and some analysis tools.